-For this year’s virtual American Historical Association conference, we connected with UC Press Premodern World History Editor Eric Schmidt to talk about our program and what new projects he’s most excited about.
+For this year’s virtual American Historical Association conference, we connected with UC Press Premodern World History Senior Editor Eric Schmidt to talk about our program and what new projects he’s most excited about.
 Eric also shares how he became an editor, how our unique World Literature in Translation series came about, and his favorite part of working with other departments on publishing a book.

 You’ve worked at UC Press for a number of years.
 Can you tell us about your career trajectory and your favorite part of your current role as our Premodern World History editor?

 I actually started out in production, not acquisitions.
 I had a fine arts background, and I was originally hired to assist the art history editor, the wonderful Stephanie Fay, who oversaw the initial development of her projects all the way through copyediting and printed books.
 I learned so much from Stephanie about being an editor and what it takes to make a good book, and when she moved full time into the acquisitions department after a few years, I went with her.